Olga Strashun Weil

 Olga Strashun Weil (December 26, 1903 – August 5, 1963) was an American amateur tennis player and golfer in the early to mid-20th century.

 Tennis

-At the tennis tournament in Cincinnati, Strashun Weil won the singles title in 1924 and was a singles finalist in 1922 and 1926.
+At the Cincinnati Open, Strashun Weil won the singles title in 1924 and was a singles finalist in 1922 and 1926.
 She also paired with Clara Louise Zinke to win the doubles title in 1927.

 She won the 1924 Ohio State singles championships, and at the 1922 Ohio State championships she was the singles runner-up and won the mixed doubles title with Louis Kuhler.

 She also paired with Zinke to reach the doubles final of the 1927 Western Tennis Championship.

 In the Ohio State Championships, she won one singles title (1924), reached another singles final (1922), and won two mixed doubles titles (in 1923 and 1924), both with Louis Kuhler.

 Strashun Weil was ranked No. 1 in doubles and No. 4 in singles in the United States Tennis Association's Western Section in 1926.